Dronehub/minijson/docs/specification.rst

 MiniJSON specification
 ======================

-MiniJSON is a binary encoding for a subset of JSON that:
+MiniJSON is a space-aware binary encoding for a JSON.

-* has no keys longer than 255 bytes UTF-8
-* all keys are string

 All data is stored as bigger endian.